boundary/pulse-api-cli/README.md

   -e e_mail, --email e_mail
                         e-mail that has access to the Boundary account -t api_token, --api-token api_token
-                        API token for given e-mail that has access the Boundary account
+                        API token for given e-mail that has access to the Boundary account
   -n metric_name, --metric-name metric_name
                         Metric identifier